Last Updated | May 26, 2022

 Drupal creates a sort of learning curve when it comes to its usage, containing taxonomies, blocks and views, content types, etc., and it also provides a lot of power to the users of the Drupal platform.

-WordPress, on other hand, is an easy to use and highly user friendly platform, having a much easier user interface, where pretty much everything is in view and self-explanatory.
+WordPress, on other hand, is an easy-to-use and highly user friendly platform, having a much easier user interface, where pretty much everything is in view and self-explanatory.
 Even a beginner or new user, who does not know the developer work, can also work easily on WordPress, so this advantage goes to WordPress over Drupal.

 Drupal wins again when it comes to multiple templates for the page, content types, user permissions and other advanced features, where WordPress is a little lagging behind.
 Handling access to private content and individualized access points are something that Drupal deal with best, and can easily handle different site stakeholders at one time.